kadoa-org/llm-agent-arena/README.md

 - Metrics to compare the performance of Claude and GPT function calling

 ## Supported Agents
-Claude
+- Claude
-GPT
+- GPT
-Groq Llama-3 8B
+- Groq Llama

 ## Setup